-The Microbiology Society is a membership organisation for scientists who work in all areas of microbiology.
+The Microbiology Society is a membership charity for scientists interested in microbes, their effects and their practical uses.

 Microbiology is the study of all living organisms that are too small to be visible with the naked eye.
 This includes bacteria, archaea, viruses, fungi, prions, protozoa and algae, collectively known as 'microbes'.